AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 A (ablution (wudu) to awe)

-Ablution (or wudu in Arabic) is the term for the ritual washing of hands, mouth, nostrils, arms, face, ears, hair, and feet before prayer – within the Islam faith.
+In Islam, ablution (or wudu in Arabic) involves ritually washing the hands, mouth, nostrils, arms, face, ears, hair, and feet before prayer.

 Abortion

-Abortion is the removal of a foetus from the womb to end a pregnancy before the child is born.
+Abortion removes a foetus from the womb to end a pregnancy before the child is born.

 Adalat